INSIGHTS & TAKEAWAYS

 • How will we know if the coffee sold/bought is EUDR compliant?

 EUDR compliance is determined by the customs clearance date, not the arrival date in the EU.
-As a result, in early 2025 (or early 2026 if the one-year phasing-in period is approved by Parliament and Council), clients may receive coffee lots with or without a DDS number, depending on when customs clearance was completed for each lot.
+As a result, in early 2026, clients may receive coffee lots with or without a DDS number, depending on when customs clearance was completed for each lot.
 This will be clearly indicated on the EFICO invoices.

 • How does EFICO ensure traceability from physical coffee to geolocation coordinates?